 Christina Tyler Wenks encourages students to gain professional communication experience prior to graduation.

-At the December 2018 American Geophysical Union Conference in Washington, D.C., she discussed research to better prepare student journalists for real-world reporting and publication.
+At the December 2018 American Geophysical Union Conference in Washington, D.C., Wenks discussed research to better prepare student journalists for real-world reporting and publication.
 She contributed to “Getting Out of Comfort Zones: A Case Study in Science Communication Outlining Lessons Learned During Practical Experience With Undergraduate Students Reporting about Science and Climate Change.”
 Research with journalist-scientist Daniela Vianna and the Center for Climate Change Communication Director Ed Maibach will be published soon.

-As a television, radio and newspaper reporter, photographer, videographer, and editor, Wenks covered stories varying from human interest to natural disasters.
+While a television, radio and newspaper reporter, photographer, videographer, and editor, Wenks covered stories varying from human interest to natural disasters.
 Beats included education, tourism, government, and economic development.
-Wenks’s favorite stories are told through people and issues peers don’t want to cover, which usually requires getting dirty.
+Wenks’s favorite stories are told through people and issues peers don’t want to cover, which usually required getting dirty.
 Stories about dune restoration, beach-grass cloning, sea-turtle population monitoring and pollinator decline combined with years of volunteer work with environmental organizations resulted in becoming a certified beekeeper to continue research into colony collapse disorder and diminishing pollinator populations.

+Wenks enjoys teaching and being the bridge between academic space and the professional work place.
 When not locked onto her computer screen, Wenks can be found volunteering in her community, shooing deer from her garden or sitting waterside with cameras focused on critters or rocket launches.